I Was Bitten by My Neighbor’s Dog. What Can I Do?

 Every year, over 4 million people in the United States are attacked by dogs.
 The vast majority of those attacked, and nearly half of those seriously injured by dog bites, are children.
 If you are the victim of such an incident, you need to know your rights.
 So if you were bitten by a dog, here’s what you can do.

 Common Dog Bite Injuries

 Dog bites, while most often not deadly, can cause life-changing and permanent damage.
-The majority of dog bites affect the arms, hands, feet, legs, head and neck areas of the body.
+Moreover, the majority of dog bites affect the arms, hands, feet, legs, head and neck areas of the body.
 The most serious types of dog bite injuries include:

 - Permanent scarring

 - Damaged nerves, muscles, and tendons, which can impede mobility

 In the State of New Jersey, the owner of a dog can be held liable for injuries caused by dog bites.
 New Jersey has a dog bite statute that provides that the owner of a dog is strictly liable for all injuries resulting from a bite.
 This means that the owner of the dog must prevent his or her dog from biting another person.
 If he or she fails to do so, they have a responsibility for the injuries caused by the bite.
 This is even if the dog never bit anyone before and even if the owner had no reason to believe the dog would bite anyone.
 The only exception to this rule is if the person is illegally on the dog owner’s property or the has provoked the dog in some way.

 The owner or tenant of the premises where the dog bite occurs can also be held responsible under traditional premises liability law.